MaibornWolff/hybrid-cloud-object-storage-operator/README.md

 The azure backend also support a feature called `fake deletion` (via options `delete_fake`) where the storage accounts are not actually deleted but only tagged to mark it as deleted when the kubernetes custom object is deleted.
 This can be used in situations where the operator is freshly introduced in an environment where the users have little experience with this type of declarative management and you want to reduce the risk of accidental data loss.

 For the azureblob backend there are several ways to protect the storage accounts from external access.
 One is on the network layer by disabling network access to the accounts from outside the cluster (via the `parameters.network.public_access` and `parameters.network.firewall_rules` and `network.vnets`) and the other is on the access layer by disallowing anonymous access (via `allow_anonymous_access`, this only gives the users the right to configure anonymous access, unless a user specifically does that only authenticated access is possible).

+The azureblob backend supports backups using [Azure Backup Vaults](https://learn.microsoft.com/en-us/azure/backup/backup-vault-overview).
+To enable Azure backup, first set the two fields `backup.vault_name` (the existing backup vault to use) and `backup.policy_id` (the existing policy to use).
+Now you can either enable backups by default using the field `parameters.backup.enabled` or configure backup per manifest using the field `backup.enabled`.
+Note: the configuration in the manifest overrides the global operator configuration.

 For the operator to interact with Azure it needs credentials.
 For local testing it can pick up the token from the azure cli but for real deployments it needs a dedicated service principal.
 Supply the credentials for the service principal using the environment variables `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` (if you deploy via the helm chart use the use `envSecret` value).
 Depending on the backend the operator requires the following azure permissions within the scope of the resource group it deploys to: